Vasile Copil

-Vasile Copil (29 February 1936 – 22 June 2018) was a Romanian footballer who played as a midfielder.
+Vasile Copil (29 February 1936 – 22 June 2018) was a Romanian footballer who played as a midfielder and also a manager.

 International career

 Vasile Copil played three friendly matches for Romania, making his debut on 28 September 1955 under coach Gheorghe Popescu I in a 1–0 victory against Belgium.
 His following two games were a 1–1 against Bulgaria and a 2–0 loss against Sweden.